SebastianPost96/ngx-simple-signal/projects/ngx-simple-signal/README.md

 }
 ```

-To convert a Simple Signal to a regular signal, you can use the library function `fromSimple`.
+To convert a Simple Signal to a regular Signal, you can use the library function `fromSimple`.

 ```ts
 import { SimpleSignal, fromSimple } from "ngx-simple-signal";